 - A contingent contract cannot be enforced unless the specified event takes place.

 - If the event on which the contract is based becomes impossible, then the contract becomes void.

 - A contract based upon the non-happening of an event becomes enforceable only when the event becomes impossible.

 - A contingent contract based upon how a person acts in the future is considered impossible to perform if such person acts in way that renders him impossible to act in the manner required by the contract within any definite period of time.

 If you need help with features of contingent contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.